metglobal/openexchangerates/README.rst

 openexchangerates
 =================

-This is a simple python client implementation og openexhangerates.org services.
+This is a simple python client implementation of http://openexhangerates.org web services.

 Usage
 -----

-First of all, you have to obtain an API key by visiting https://openexchangerates.org
+First of all, you have to sign up the service for an API key by visiting https://openexchangerates.org

 Then it is a matter of cake to start using the service::